-However, if you move from Tirthan Valley or Gushaini towards Banjar and takes the road to Jalori Pass, you will come across some more peaceful yet not so known hidden tourist places in Himachal.
-These are popular by the names Jibhi, Ghiyaji / Shringipur / Shringi Vatika, Shoja and Jalori Pass.
+However, if you move from Tirthan Valley or Gushaini towards Banjar and take the road to Jalori Pass, you will come across some more peaceful yet not so known hidden tourist places in Himachal.
+These are popular by the names Jibhi, Ghiyaji / Shringipur / Shringi Vatika, Shoja, and Jalori Pass.

 To beat the crowd and have a quiet time with your loved ones, staying at any of these villages will not disappoint you a bit.
 All these places now have small guest houses or homestays run by mostly local families.
 You can witness the flowing waters of a tributary to the Tirthan river, especially at Shringi Vatika, and enjoy local cuisines while living in complete calmness.